- Steps to Becoming a Psychologist

 Work Opportunities

-Once you have your degree and are done with your internship, you can work in the following environments.
+You can work in the following environments once you have your degree and are done with your internship.

 - Hospitals and clinics (including VA hospitals)